-The flavour of the production efficiency result is strongly reminiscent of a classic insight from the Heckscher-Ohlin version of theory of international trade, where the exploitation of comparative advantage assures global production efficiency5.
+The flavour of the production efficiency result is strongly reminiscent of a classic insight from the Heckscher-Ohlin version of the theory of international trade, where the exploitation of comparative advantage assures global production efficiency6.
 In that theory the next step is to show that free international trade will establish relative producer prices that are uniform across countries.
 Since, in a competitive equilibrium, these will be equated to the marginal rate of substitution in each country, it follows that free trade will result in an efficient allocation of production between countries.
 But international trade theory is almost exclusively about trade in private goods.
 It is interesting to ask under what institutional conditions a similar result can be expected to emerge in the context of public goods, and this will be considered further below.

 Is global production efficiency necessarily desirable?
 Welfare economics has taught us to think that production efficiency is necessary for social welfare maximization; if some outputs can be increased with no decrease of other outputs, it must be possible to make it better for some consumers without making it worse for others.
 But in an international context it is not clear that this argument can be applied.
-The setup of the efficiency problem (5) assumes implicitly that world output of the private good is available to satisfy consumer needs in both countries; if, instead, national consumption possibilities are constrained by national output, the present formulation of the problem loses much of its appeal.
+Our interest in the efficiency problem (5) must ultimately derive from the assumption that the whole of world output of the private good is available to satisfy consumer needs in both countries; if, instead, national consumption possibilities are constrained by national output, the present formulation of the problem loses much of its appeal.
 These issues can only be clarified by embedding the production efficiency problem in the wider framework of welfare maximization.

-5. Global welfare maximization.
+Global welfare maximization.